xp-dojo/atdd-bank-account/README.md

 1. Brainstorm your list of requirements.

 1. Write your first set of acceptance criteria around the requirements for a statement.
-Do this in the form of a HTML "specification" in `ViewStatement.java`.
+Do this in the form of a HTML "specification" in `ViewStatement.html`.
 Find inspiration in the `ViewBalanceSlip.html` example.
 Run the test and see it fail.

 1. Drop into the TDD cycle (red, green, refactor) to implement the requirement.